Caraway

 Introduction

-Caraway is a biennial plant belonging to the Apiaceae family, native to Europe and western Asia.
+Caraway (Carum carvi) is a biennial plant belonging to the Apiaceae family, native to Europe and western Asia.
+This aromatic herb is well-known for its distinctive flavor and medicinal properties.
 The primary active component of caraway is volatile oil, which typically comprises 4-6% of the plant and includes compounds such as carvone and limonene.
-The fruit of the caraway plant contains fixed oil, carbohydrates, and proteins.
+The fruit of the caraway plant contains fixed oil, carbohydrates, and proteins, contributing to its nutritional profile.
 Caraway is recognized for its carminative properties, which help alleviate gastrointestinal discomfort and gas pain.
 Additionally, the volatile oil may serve as a remedy for bowel spasms.

 Common Names